jbcodeforce/ML-studies/docs/features.md

 ```

 When there are some categorical value in test set that are not in the training set, then
-a solution is to write a custom ordinal encoder to deal with new categories, or drop the column
+a solution is to write a custom ordinal encoder to deal with new categories, or drop the column.

 ```python
 # first get all categorical columns